What is violence, abuse and neglect?

 The Forensic & Analytical Science Service (FASS) has completed a risk assessment and recommends no changes to current specimen collection practice for patients at high risk or positive for COVID-19.
 FASS has introduced additional infection control procedures to minimise the risk to staff from all sample types, including oral rinses.

 Where the patient is a suspected or confirmed COVID-19 case or where the health service is located in an area for increased testing and surveillance for COVID-19, the service should consider adopting additional infection control protocols during packaging to avoid contamination from the outside of samples.
 Further advice is available in the CEC fact sheet COVID-19 Infection Prevention and Control Advice for Health Workers.
-Specific further guidance on packaging for sexual assault medical forensic examinations is being developed and will be released in the near future.
+Specific further guidance on packaging for sexual assault medical forensic examinations is available in the Suggested Clinical Pathway – Offering Medical and Forensic Responses to Sexual Assault in the Context of COVID-19.

 What are the risks of using telehealth modalities for clients who are experiencing violence, abuse and neglect in the context of COVID-19?